canonical/edgex-checkbox-provider/README.md

 > **Jakarta (2.1)**
 > For the usage of tests for Jakarta and older EdgeX releases, refer to [jakarta.md](jakarta.md).

-The [checkbox-edgexfoundry](https://snapcraft.io/checkbox-edgexfoundry) allows the execution of tests on different platforms.
-Note that this doesn't provide full isolation as we need to install it in [developer mode](https://snapcraft.io/docs/install-modes#heading--developer) to have the necessary system access.

 This snap is built on [launchpad](https://launchpad.net/~ce-certification-qa/+snap/checkbox-edgexfoundry-edge) from the mirror (see above) and published as